Dennis-who/Dennis-who.github.io/_pages/project.md

 author_profile: true
 ---

-Besides the projects in the Publication section, here are some more projects that I have conducted.
+Besides the projects in the Publications section, here are some more projects that I have conducted.

 ## 1. [Automatic Differentiation Python Library](https://github.com/cs107-swiftdiff/cs107-FinalProject)